Meinhard Doelle: Career as a lawyer

 In 2007 he founded the non-profit environmental law organization East Coast Environmental Law Association, and was previously the executive director of the Clean Nova Scotia Foundation.
 Doelle is perhaps best known for his role as the drafter of the Environment Act, legislation for the Government of Nova Scotia in 1995.
 He was also an advisor on the 1992 federal legislation Canadian Environmental Assessment Act, and a non-governmental member of the Canadian delegation to the United Nations climate change negotiations from 2000 to 2006.
 In 2013 he was appointed to a panel to overhaul the Province of Nova Scotia's policies on aquaculture.

 Personal life and death

-Doelle died on September 17, 2022, at the age of 58.
+Doelle died on September 17, 2022 near his cottage in Pembroke, Nova Scotia, at the age of 58 after his bicycle was struck by a motorvehicle.